 Roaches – Keep roaches away by thoroughly cleaning up after every meal and promptly putting leftovers away in air-tight containers.
 Still, that might not be enough.
 You see, roaches are drawn to any place that retains water, like a damp basement, bathtub, or sink.
 Even Fido’s water bowl.
 Repair all plumbing leaks and wipe up spills right away.

 Good Bugs – Not all bugs are bad.
-In fact, many are quite beneficial to the environment, like spiders, ladybugs, and some beetles that feed on smaller insects.
+Many are quite beneficial to the environment, like spiders, ladybugs, and some beetles that feed on smaller insects.
 Sure, that doesn’t mean you want them in your home.
 But no matter how many precautions you take and how clean your home is, you’re bound to find insects and bugs at one point or another.

 Insects are bad enough when they’re alive and well but can be even worse once their little lives are snuffed out.
 For example, you’ve probably noticed dark spots around spider webs before—yes, they were droppings.
 Once they become airborne, they can cause irritation and allergies.